ivoras/bulletcache2/README.md

 - [ ] Implementaion of every single Memcached op from https://github.com/memcached/memcached/wiki/Commands
 - [ ] Redis-compatible protocol for easier adoption, at least for simpler commands
 - [ ] A gRPC-based protocol for added performance
-- [ ] A HTTP REST-like network protocol for convenience
+- [ ] A HTTP REST-like network protocol for convenience, using https://github.com/valyala/fasthttp (yes, this means you'll be able to SET some data into the in-memory cache using the Memcached or Redis protocol, and serve them from memory via HTTP)
 - [ ] Redis-like persistance and loading for "permanent" data

+BC2 aims to be a good microservice player, configurable and usable in a container.
+See the `.env.template` file for configurable variables.

 # Data model